 Industrial production in Slovenia increased 7.8 percent year-on-year in September of 2021, easing from a downwardly revised 8.1 percent rise in the previous month.
 It was the fifth straight month of slowing of industrial output as production eased for manufacturing (9.3 percent vs 9.5 percent in August), and declined for mining & quarrying (-39.6 percent vs -32.6 percent) and electricity, gas, steam, and air conditioning supply (-2.9 percent vs 1.3 percent).
 On a seasonally adjusted monthly basis, industrial production edged up 0.23 percent, following a 0.9 percent gain in August. source: Statistical Office of the Republic of Slovenia

 Industrial Production in Slovenia averaged 2.71 percent from 1999 until 2021, reaching an all time high of 35.40 percent in April of 2021 and a record low of -25.10 percent in April of 2009.
 This page provides - Slovenia Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Slovenia Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Industrial Production in Slovenia is expected to be 3.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Slovenia to stand at 3.60 in 12 months time.
-In the long-term, the Slovenia Industrial Production is projected to trend around 2.70 percent in 2020, according to our econometric models.
+Industrial Production in Slovenia is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Slovenia Industrial Production is projected to trend around 2.50 percent in 2022 and 2.40 percent in 2023, according to our econometric models.